sanduteo95/Compiler-Construction/README.md

 	The expressions admitted by the type have been tweaked, as now an expression could do "Nothing".

-	An output string can now be admitted as an expression too, in the form of Text(...) for Prin.
+	Strings, floats and tuples can be used in the evaluator as well, although the x86 code generator doesn't support them.

-	Thee "Application" expression has been modified to be able to be applied to multiple expressions .
+	Thee "Application" expression has been modified to be able to be applied to multiple expressions.

+	Moreover, for-loops have been added, as well as break and continue statements, and lambda calculus (although this latter one is not compatible with the x86 code generator).

 ## Installation and Build
-To extract the code from GIT you can either use the command line as explainged bellow or, by clicking on the "Clone or download" button, choose "Download Zip" to download a zip of the project in your preferred location.
+To extract the code from GIT you can either use the command line as explained bellow or, by clicking on the "Clone or download" button, choose "Download Zip" to download a zip of the project in your preferred location.

 If command line is preferred, follow these steps: